logic25/project2/README.md

 ## 4. Technical Analysis Dashboard <a name="Dashboard"></a>

 We created a dashboard that shows the different technical analysis indicators we used as signals for the Bitcoin algotrader.
-Please refer to dashboard notebook.
+Please refer to dashboard here: [Dashboard](https://github.com/logic25/project2/tree/main/4.%20Dashboard%20visuals)

 ## 5. Twitter Livestream <a name="Livestream"></a>